Minimally Invasive Parathyroid Surgery

 Scar, 2 weeks after a minimally invasive parathyroid surgery

-Scar, 6 months after a minimally invasive surgery for removal of parathyroid adenoma
+Scar, 6 months after a minimally invasive surgery for the removal of a parathyroid adenoma

-Scar, 3 years after a minimally invasive surgery for removal of parathyroid adenoma
+Scar, 3 years after a minimally invasive surgery for the removal of a parathyroid adenoma

 Scar, 8 months after minimally invasive parathyroid surgery.